Looking for what to do in Istanbul? Here are the best things to do in Istanbul, Turkey that will make your trip memorable.

 Museum pass validity: Valid

 Pro tip* Istanbul has a museum Pass that you can purchase to have access to a number of museums in the city.

 This museum pass will help you skip the longs at those sites including the Hagia Sophia.
 On top of that, it comes with a professional tour guide to learn more about Istanbul’s top attractions in detail.

 2. Sail the Bosphorus

-There is no trip to Istanbul that is complete without sailing the Bosphorus to see both the European and Asian sides of the city.
+Whether you’re spending just one or even 4 days in Istanbul, a trip to this megapolis city is incomplete without sailing the Bosphorus to see both the European and Asian sides.